learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 57. How do you manage database connections in a serverless Next.js deployment?
+## Q. How do you manage database connections in a serverless Next.js deployment?

 Serverless functions spin up/down per request, which can exhaust database connection limits without careful management.